mathworks/Simscape-Hybrid-Electric-Vehicle-Model/README.md

 ## Introduction

-This is an Electric Vehicle model in Simscape, demonstrating some new festures of the recent releases of MATLAB&reg;
+This is a Hybrid Electric Vehicle model in Simscape, demonstrating some new festures of the recent releases of MATLAB&reg;
 and featuring Subsystem Reference which enables